 Safety protocols while at conference: This conference will be conducted in accordance with state, local, and hotel safety protocols with respect to masks on larger gatherings.
 Currently, masks are not required but recommended in hotel public spaces.
 View safety protocol FAQs.

-At this conference you’ll get the details on the newly emerging science, engineering, and advanced technology capital project and planning initiatives that are changing the face of higher education campuses.
+At this conference you’ll get the details on the newly emerging science, engineering, and advanced technology capital project and space planning initiatives that are changing the face of higher education campuses.

 PLUS!
 Tour these outstanding local buildings: